agui2393/HoneyDrew/README.md

     ![Footer](documentation/footer.png)

-## Website Pages
+# Website Pages

-# Home Page
+## Home Page

     - Represent:

    * Showcase pictures of the company in a carrousel.
    * Invites people to join the newsletter to keep updated with last news.

    ![Home Page](documentation/homepage.png)

-   * The newsletter area contains and imput area to type your email.
+   * The newsletter area contains and imput area to type your email (this is a requiered field).
    * A "Subscribe" button has been added to submit your email  and will lead you to a new page with a "Thank you" message.

    ![Newsletter](documentation/newsletter.png)